Geutzzu/FurnitureStoresExtraction/README.md

 After the scraping process is done, you will start to see the results from each link appear in the table.
 You can also scroll through all the pages at the same time as new products are being computed and added to the table.

-The table will contain the following collumns:
+The table will contain the following columns:
 - Images scraped from the page where the product was found (using a rule-based approach and not a model).
 - The name of the product found on the page (extracted by the model).
 - The price of the product found on the page (extracted using a rule-based approach).